Table of Contents

 - Rest your head in cozy teahouses spaced out along the trail.

-- Take in the sights of Annapurna South, as well as lakes, farms, and mountains in the alpine region.
+- Take in the sights of Annapurna South and lakes, farms, and mountains in the alpine region.

 - Beautiful views of the sun rising over the Annapurna range.